cloud-ark/caastle/docs/architecture.rst

 **Docker as a command execution mechanism**

-CloudARK uses combination of target cloud’s SDKs and CLIs as cloud deployment mechanisms.
+CloudARK uses combination of target cloud’s SDKs and CLIs as cloud interaction mechanisms.
-SDKs have been our first choice as they allow us complete control over deployment steps.
+SDKs have been our first choice as they allow us complete control over interaction steps.
-But for cases where SDK was not supporting particular call(s), we have used corresponding native CLI calls.
+But for cases where SDK was not supporting a particular requirement, we have used corresponding native CLI calls.
 For this, we use *Docker* as the *mechanism* for invoking these CLIs.
 We have built `base Docker images`__ containing AWS and Google Cloud CLIs which we use for this purpose.